-This year inConcert specializes its portfolio with solutions for each industry.
-Intelligent chatbots trained for eCommerce, finance and education are some of the innovations that the new area led by Mauricio Lázaro is working on.
+This year, inConcert has developed a specialized portfolio with solutions for every industry.
+Smart chatbots trained for eCommerce, finance, and education are some of the latest developments the new area led by Mauricio Lázaro is working on.

-What is the role of AI Applications Manager?
+What does the role of AI Applications Manager involve?

-This is a new area dedicated to specialize the current product portfolio of the inConcert suite in different verticals, with a special focus on the development of solutions for each automation and artificial intelligence .
+This new area focuses on converting the current product portfolio of the inConcert suite into specialized portfolios across different industry verticals, with a particular focus on developing automation and artificial intelligence solutions for each one.

-The objective is to provide technological solutions to each type of industry with the specialization they require.
-And this not only at the R&D development level, but also in the strategic and commercial approach, with specialized salespeople and consultants.
+The aim is to provide technological solutions to each type of industry with the specialization they require.
+This is done not only at the R&D development level, but from a strategic and commercial approach, with specialized salespeople and consultants.

-Could you tell us more about the bot verticalization projects that are in the works?
-What are the main verticals in your sights?
+Could you tell us more about the bot verticalization projects in the pipeline?
+What are the main verticals you are focusing on?

-Work is also being done in finance and collections, designing special chat or voice bots for the collection of early arrears.
-Another important vertical is the education sector, where bots are being integrated into university management systems, automatically resolving queries about courses and even managing payments or new enrollments.
+We are also working on finance and collections by designing special chat or voice bots to collect late payments during the early stages.
+Another important vertical is the education sector, where we integrate bots into university management systems to automatically resolve queries about courses and even manage payments or new enrollments.

-What are the keys to all verticalization processes?
+What are the keys aspects of all the verticalization processes?

-In all cases, verticalization involves two lines.
-The first is to train the bot in the language of the vertical, and even by region.
-And the second is to integrate with the vertical’s own systems.
-For example, typically in a retailer it is necessary to integrate with inventory systems and configure all products. inConcert offers native integrations with the most popular systems in the market, but also develops manual integrations if the customer uses a proprietary system.
+Verticalization involves working along two lines for each case.
+The first line of work is to train the bot in the language of the vertical in question, sometimes even by region.
+The second line of work is integrating the bot with the vertical’s systems.
+For a retailer, for example, this typically involves integrating the bot with inventory systems and configuring all of the retailer’s products. inConcert offers native integrations with the most popular systems in the market, but we also develop manual integrations if the customer uses a proprietary system.

-The development of bots also involves planning for omnichannel integration with agent support.
+Bot development also involves planning for omnichannel integration with agent support.
 If human intervention is required to handle complex interactions, the transfer is transparent: the agent has access to all the user’s information and does not have to repeat questions.

-Are there other types of verticalizations beyond industry specialization?
+Are there other types of verticalization beyond industry specialization?

-We are currently working on the verticalization by company size, and we can announce that the inConcert platform specifically for the SMB and middle size segment is coming.
-It is an interaction manager with a simple chatbot, which works as a massive self-provisioned SaaS.
+We are currently working on verticalization based on company size, and we can announce that inConcert has a platform coming soon that has been specifically designed for SMEs and the middle-size segment.
+It involves an interaction manager with a simple chatbot, which works as a mass self-provisioned SaaS.

-The customer only has to insert his card and he can start working with the software.
-It will be a product with an excellent look and feel, but simplifying the user experience.
-It is ideal, for example, for a dealership with less than ten agents, which does not need all the features of the contact center software.
-This new solution allows you to hire a subscription per agent, and attend , for example, WhatsApp and social networks on the same platform, with a chatbot in front to answer frequently asked questions.
+The client inserts their card, and they can start working with the software.
+It will be a product with an excellent look and feel, but one that simplifies the user experience.
+It ideal, for example, for a dealership with less than ten agents, which does not need all the features that the contact center software has.
+With this new solution, you can have one subscription per agent, and attend , to WhatsApp and social networks on the same platform, with a chatbot as the first point of contact to answer frequently asked questions.

-Prior to joining inConcert, you had an important career leading infrastructure operations.
+You had a successful career leading infrastructure operations before joining inConcert.
 How do you apply this experience to your new role?

-I really enjoy "team building" and fostering a good atmosphere.
-In fact, to this day we have groups with my former ITS colleagues, where we talk all the time.
-It is not easy to generate those good relationships, but from my position, I always encourage it.
-I care that my team likes the tasks, that there is intrinsic motivation.
-I make it a point to get to know everyone I work with, to assign them tasks that are compatible with their likes and dislikes.
+I enjoy team building and fostering a good atmosphere.
+We currently have several groups with my former ITS colleagues, and we talk all the time.
+It is not easy to generate such good relationships, but always encourage it from my position.
+It’s important to me that my team likes the tasks, and that there is intrinsic motivation.
+I make it a point to get to know everyone I work with and assign tasks that are compatible with their likes and dislikes.